For purposes of this section, the terms defined in this subdivision have the meanings given.

 (f) "Prescription" has the meaning given in section 151.01, subdivision 16.

 This section is not intended to limit or interfere with the legitimate prescribing of controlled substances for pain.
 No prescriber shall be subject to disciplinary action by a health-related licensing board for prescribing a controlled substance according to the provisions of section 152.125.

 (a) The board shall establish by January 1, 2010, an electronic system for reporting the information required under subdivision 4 for all controlled substances dispensed within the state.

-(b) The board may contract with a vendor for the purpose of obtaining technical assistance in the design, implementation, operation, and maintenance of the electronic reporting system.
+(b) The board may contract with a vendor for the purpose of obtaining technical assistance in the design, implementation, and maintenance of the electronic reporting system.
 The vendor's role shall be limited to providing technical support to the board concerning the software, databases, and computer systems required to interface with the existing systems currently used by pharmacies to dispense prescriptions and transmit prescription data to other third parties.

 (a) The board shall convene an advisory committee.
 The committee must include at least one representative of: